rojan-tiwari/Springboot-Basics/Spring-Basics.md

 what happens if we dont use DI? we have to hardcode.They will be tightly coupled and create problems in future while updating values.
 Loosely Coupled and Tightly Coupled in figure.

+#### Autowiring
+Autowiring is the process of injecting the dependencies automatically using @Autowired annotation.
+It simplifies the code by letting Spring handle object connections for us.
+@Qualifier annotation in spring helps pick the right bean among multiple beans of the same type.it helps spring to know which bean you want injected, resolving ambiguity.